-Burfi is a most popular sweet enjoyed at any Indian festival.
-There are many kinds of burfis and dodha burfi recipe is one of my favorites.
-The best part of this rich and delicious Punjabi sweet is that it’s made with 3 simple ingredient- mawa, jaggery, and ghee.
+Burfi/fudge is a most popular sweet enjoyed at any Indian festival.
+There are many varieties of burfis, and dodha burfi recipe is one of my favorites.
+The best part of this creamy and delicious Punjabi sweet is that it’s made with three simple ingredient-

 Roasted khoya takes dodha burfi to a whole new level and creates a delicious, melt-in-your-mouth kind of a nutty crust.
-Dodha burfi hardly last a day at my house, it’s that delicious!
+This burfi hardly last a day at my house, it’s that delicious!

-Throughout the recipe, do not leave khoya unattended at any time.
-Keep stirring continuously.
-Roasted khoya adds a delicious flavor and a wonderful grainy texture to this burfi.
+It is essential to stir continuously throughout the cooking.
+Do not leave khoya unattended at any time during the entire cooking process.
+Roasted khoya adds a delicious flavor and a pleasantly grainy texture to this burfi.